cldwalker/lein-spell/README.md

 See LICENSE.TXT

 ## TODO
+* Get tests to pass on travis though they pass locally
+* Option to disable checking markdown code blocks - source of many a false positive
 * Consider a java spellchecking library if it's as good as aspell e.g. lucene-spellchecker
 * Improve whitelist
 ** Add core java classes and methods